WalletWasabi/WasabiDoc/docs/using-wasabi/PayToEndPoint.md

 It is evident, but it is worth pointing out.
 If Blockchain Analysis sees a transaction on the Blockchain that theoretically can be interpreted in many different ways, but in practice only one way of interpretation is implemented at that point in time, then that interpretation is what Blockchain Analysis assumes.
 This is why it is really easy to be anonymous with Bitcoin today.
-Just get familiar with some Blockchain Analysis heuristics, break them manually and they will interpret your transaction in the wrong way with 99% accuracy, because you are the only person who builds such transaction in the world and they are not aware of them.
+Just get familiar with some Blockchain Analysis heuristics, break them manually and they will interpret Your transaction in the wrong way with 99% accuracy, because You are the only person who builds such transaction in the world and they are not aware of them.
 To denounce the evils of Blockchain Analytics!

-To go to town with heuristics, see Adam Gibson’s [Building on Bitcoin talk](https://www.youtube.com/watch?v=XORDEX-RrAI&feature=youtu.be&t=23359), Kristov Atlas’s [CoinJoin Sudoku](https://www.coinjoinsudoku.com), where he broke Blockchain info’s now discontinued SharedCoin feature and [Nick Jonas’s 2016 talk](https://www.youtube.com/watch?v=HScK4pkDNds) in a Zurich Meetup.
+To go to town with heuristics, see Adam Gibson’s [Building on Bitcoin talk](https://www.youtube.com/watch?v=XORDEX-RrAI&feature=Youtu.be&t=23359), Kristov Atlas’s [CoinJoin Sudoku](https://www.coinjoinsudoku.com), where he broke Blockchain info’s now discontinued SharedCoin feature and [Nick Jonas’s 2016 talk](https://www.youtube.com/watch?v=HScK4pkDNds) in a Zurich Meetup.

 ### Clusterfuck Wallet

-The last concept I would like to get you familiar with is something I have written about.
+The last concept I would like to get You familiar with is something I have written about.
 It is the [clusterfuck wallet](https://medium.com/@nopara73/new-bitcoin-anonymity-technique-the-clusterfuck-wallet-d48aa1787324).
 This is either the craziest idea I ever had or the most brilliant one medium.com